lasersquid/OvensCookFasterMod/README.md

 ## Install instructions:
-* Vortex (from Nexus Mods) (RECOMMENDED): Open Vortex Mod Manager, then, in a browser, navigate to [mod page](https://www.nexusmods.com/schedule1/mods/963) and click "Vortex" download button.
+* Vortex (from Nexus Mods) (RECOMMENDED): Open Vortex Mod Manager, then, in a browser, navigate to [mod page](https://www.nexusmods.com/schedule1/mods/963) and click "Vortex" download button, then select the appropriate version.
 * Vortex (from DLL): Open Vortex Mod Manager, select game as Schedule I and click on "Mods" tab.
 Click "Install From File" button and navigate to appropriate dll.
 * Thunderstore/r2modman: Open Thunderstore/r2modman, select game, open or create a profile, then click "Get Mods", and search for "OvensCookFaster<IL2CPP/Mono>" by lasersquid.
 Or, navigate [here (mono)](https://thunderstore.io/c/schedule-i/p/lasersquid/OvensCookFasterMono/) or [here (il2cpp)](https://thunderstore.io/c/schedule-i/p/lasersquid/OvensCookFasterIL2CPP/), and click "Install with Mod Manager".
-* Manual: Copy OvensCookFaster.dll/OvensCookFasterMono.dll from project bin/Debug/net6 directory to Schedule I's mods directory.
+* Manual: Copy net6/OvensCookFaster.dll or netstandard21/OvensCookFasterMono.dll from project bin/Debug directory to Schedule I's mods directory.